pakhowong/COMP2113_Text-Based-Game/README.md

 (For each function, comments on “what it does”, “what the inputs are” and “what the outputs are” are needed)

 1. Generation of random game sets or events
-- "Monsters" (represented by "m") and "treasures" (represented by "T") will be randomly generated across the map
+- "Monsters" (represented by "m"), "treasures" (represented by "T"), and "weapons" (represented by "W") will be randomly generated across the map
-- During the "battle stage" where the player fight against the monsters using "Paper-Scissors-Stone" mechanism, the monsters' choice will be randomised
+- During the "battle stage" where the player fights against the monsters using "Paper-Scissors-Stone" mechanism, the choice of the monster will be randomised
 - The map (which covers the obstacles represented by "X" and the safe paths represented by "0" that the player will walk on) will be randomly generated.
 A function will be created to evaluate whether the map generated is valid or not by checking whether there is at least one possible path for all game elements (including the player, monsters and treasures) to move from the starting point to the goal.

 2. Data structures for storing game status